There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Pro: Mads Mikkelsen (+6pts)

-I have seen Mads Mikkelsen in titles like Hannibal and Doctor Strange, and have always liked him in his respective roles, but this character gave him a lot more to do.
-Duncan is a badass, there is no doubt about it.
-That part of the character, alone, was enough to keep me watching and Mads Mikkelsen does a great job of playing the mysterious action badass.
-That being said, the character is conflicted.
-He his haunted by his past, the tragic things he has seen, and the tragic things he had done, and this was what made the character so interesting.
+I have seen Mads Mikkelsen in titles like Hannibal and Doctor Strange.
+I have liked him in everything I have seen him in, and this character gave him plenty to sink his teeth into.
+Duncan was a badass, there was no doubt about that.
+That part of the character, alone, was enough to keep me watching and Mads Mikkelsen did a great job of playing the mysterious action badass.
+On top of that, the character was also conflicted.
+He was haunted by his past, the tragic things he had seen, and the tragic things he had done, and this was what made the character so interesting.

-There is one specific event that haunts him more than the rest.
-We do not find out what it is until the end of the movie, but the character has clearly been struggling with it for a very long time.
-Duncan is such a cool character, and Mads Mikkelsen plays that part well, which made the movie really fun to watch.
-However there is a lot more to this character than what is on the surface.
-Duncan was an emotionally and morally broken man, and I thought Mads Mikkelsen did a great job of playing into the character’s complexity and pain.
+There was one specific event that haunted him more than the rest.
+We did not find out what it was until the end of the movie, but the character had clearly been struggling with it for a very long time.
+Duncan was a cool character, and Mads Mikkelsen played that part well, but there was a lot more to this character than what was on the surface.
+Duncan was an emotionally and morally broken man, and I thought Mads Mikkelsen did a really good job of playing into that.

 Con: The Antagonists (-4pts)

-There is not a whole lot to say here other than the fact that the antahonists felt like they were in a very different movie than the protagonists.
-The protagonists (Duncan and Camille) were dark characters.
-Duncan was a great assassin, and Camille was an innocent bystander, but both characters had a dark past that has haunted them for a long time.
-This made these characters feel very real, but the antahonists were very different.
+There is not a whole lot to say here other than the fact that the antagonists felt like they were in a very different movie than the protagonists.
+The protagonists—Duncan and Camille—were dark characters.
+Duncan was a great assassin, and Camille was an innocent bystander, but both characters had a dark past that haunted them for a long time.
+This made these characters feel very real, and dramatically broken, but the antagonists were very different.
 They were over-the-top, silly, bizarre, and illogical.
 This made them feel very fake.
-This would have worked if the protagonists were similarly over-the-top, but due to how much I liked the character stories for the protagonists, the mismatch made the antagonists feel like a weak point of the movie.
+They could have worked if the protagonists were similarly over-the-top, but due to how much I liked the character stories for the protagonists, the mismatch made the antagonists feel like obvious weaknesses of the movie.

 Pro: Vanessa Hudgens (+5pts)